joshuamb/ZoonomiaCG/README.md

 ## Output of Sequence Extraction Step

 ### File Descriptions
+Please note that the `*` in the below filenames refers to a standardized prefix prepended by `./script.sh` to all files produced by a particular analysis, typically including whether it is lncRNA or 5'-UTR, number of samples requested, and a user-customizable batch name (see description of `./script.sh`).
+An example filename in this format is `UTR-batch10000-final_sequences.txt` where the batch name has been specified as simply `batch`.

   - `*-sample.txt` contains all the lncRNA or 5'-UTR exons that were chosen as part of the random sample along with their start positions and lengths (RefSeq).
 For the example described in this README, not all sequences in this list were actually used as we stopped the sequece extraction step early to create our lightweight example.
   - `*matchinfo.txt` contains the list of lncRNA or 5'-UTR exons that were successfully used in that analysis along with their alignment statistics.
 Columns: name of the lncRNA or 5'-UTR exon, chromosome, total sequence length alignable, number of SNPs found.
   - `*-out` this folder contains the same alignment information as found in `*final_sequences_with_gaps.txt` but separated into one file per lncRNA or 5'-UTR exon.